 First of all let’s look at the room itself:

 - Does the room get warm enough?
-The first
+Is the central heating providing sufficient heat?

 - What is it used for?
 Sleeping, cooking, washing etc.